 For teaching kids effectively you really need to have a proper and structured guide which I am going to provide in this article.

-If you are a parent or a coach who wants to teach kids to play chess, then you are in the right place.
-And if you are a chess beginner then don’t worry because I have tried my best to keep things super simple.
-So without further ado let’s start.
+If you are a parent or a coach who wants to teach kids to play chess, then also you are in the right place.
+And if you are a chess beginner then don’t worry because I have tried my best to keep things simple.
+So let’s start.

 Here Are The 13 Steps On How To Teach Kids To Play Chess: